50’s Housewives did a lot of spring cleaning and used some unique methods that can help you with your spring cleaning as well.

 Another thing I love to do when cleaning is put on a vintage record.
 Music is a great way to stay motivated while cleaning and if you want to clean like 50’s housewives a vintage record is the way to go!
 If you don’t have a record player you can check out my Born in the Wrong Decade playlist on Spotify.

-I’d love to know if you still do a big spring cleaning, share in the comments below.
-And if you enjoyed this post be sure to join my mailing list to never miss a post and get exclusive content.
+If you enjoyed this post be sure to join my mailing list below to never miss a post and get exclusive content.